 I have taken it up to the next level by adding ginger and plum.
 They are great combo to go with orange.
 Instead of olive oil.
 I have use butter, sour cream, yoghurt and spreadable cream cheese.
 This time I am making a bigger cake as it is going to be taken to a friend house-warming party with over 50 guests.
 I am sure there are other food and dessert too.

 This cake is for people who love ginger and plum.
 My cake did rise up beautiful as I have wanted it.
-Taste delicious, super moist and indeed a crowd pleaser cake.
+Most of the guests said the cake were delicious, super moist and indeed a crowd pleaser cake.
 Most of the friends did get a second helping.
 Let’s bake!!!!

 250 g unsalted butter, room temperature